siavava/portfolio/content/projects/web/mnml-yt.md

   - "React"
   - "TypeScript"
   - "Sass"
+summary: |-
-summary: "A distraction-free YouTube player — search and playback over the Data API, with none of the recommendations, comments, or sidebars."
+  A distraction-free YouTube player — search and playback over the Data API, with none of the recommendations, comments, or sidebars.
 ---

 A minimal YouTube player: search for a video, watch it, and nothing else.